Capitol breach prompts urgent questions about security failures

 Law enforcement experts said they were mystified by the tactics that police used once the mob was already inside the Capitol.

-One woman was shot and killed by police as officers tried to stop a group from penetrating the building, according to two law enforcement officials, who, like others interviewed for this report, spoke on the condition of anonymity to describe security operations.
+One woman was shot and killed by Capitol police as officers tried to stop a group from penetrating the building, according to two law enforcement officials, who, like others interviewed for this report, spoke on the condition of anonymity to describe security operations.

-But other police seemed to stand by, observing the disorder instead of stopping it: One image posted on social media showed an officer taking a selfie with one of the intruders, and a video seemed to show officers opening the security fence to let protesters closer.
+But other police seemed to stand by, observing the disorder instead of stopping it: One image posted on social media showed an officer taking a selfie with one of the intruders, and a video seemed to show officers opening the security fence to let Trump supporters closer.

 Police did not appear to try to detain the rioters, allowing them to leave unhindered.
 One even held a woman’s hand to steady her on the Capitol steps.